econoalchemist/Foundation-Passport/09 MultiSig.md

 # MultiSig
-Multisig is short hand for "multiple signatures", this popular configuration is how you can secure your bitcoin in such a way that multiple signatures are required in order for the bitcoin to be spent, in the case of hardware wallets this means you need multiple wallets to sign the transaction.
-Once approach to multisig is to use hardware wallets from different manufacturers in order to mitigate unforeseen vulnerabilities or attack vectors that may be present in one manufacturer but not another.
-Depending on how the multisig quorum chosen, 2-of-3 signatures may be required to spend the bitcoin, or this number can be extended to even more robust security models like 11-of-15.
+Multisig is short hand for "multiple signatures", this popular configuration is how you can secure your bitcoin in such a way that signatures from multiple wallets are required in order for the bitcoin to be spent, in the case of hardware wallets this means you need multiple devices to sign the transaction.
+One approach to multisig is to use hardware wallets from different manufacturers in order to mitigate unforeseen vulnerabilities or attack vectors that may be present in one manufacturer but not another.
+Depending on how the multisig quorum is configured, 2-of-3 signatures may be required to spend the bitcoin, or this number can be extended to even more robust security models like 7-of-9.

-In this demonstration, a 2-of-3 multisig configuration will be presented using 1 Passport, 1 COLDCARD, & Sparrow Wallet.
+In this demonstration, a 2-of-3 multisig configuration will be presented using 1 software wallet in Sparrow Wallet, 1 [COLDCARD](https://coldcard.com/) hardware wallet, and 1 Passport hardware wallet.
 This means that 1-of-3 signatures will be from a hot wallet.
 If you want to ensure your multisig setup has all air-gapped keys, then use a third hardware wallet instead.
 This guide will at least give you the basic understanding you need to customize your configuration to fit your needs.
+To learn more about getting started with COLDCARD, check out [this guide](https://coldcard.com/docs/middle-ground).

+## Sparrow Wallet
 Starting with Sparrow Wallet, navigate to `File` > `New Wallet`.

 ![](assets/sparrow35.png)

-Then Sparrow Wallet will ask you to name your new wallt, this can be anything you want.
+Then Sparrow Wallet will ask you to name your new wallet, this can be anything you want.
 In this example "MultiSig Demo" was used.

 ![](assets/sparrow36.png)